 “I got involved in a Jamaican dog fighting circle, but I soon learned that that was bad news.
 I was lost.”

-Last but certainly not least, we have another 5-star review of Yo, which, if you read majority of the reviews on the App store, is apparently game-changing.
+Last but certainly not least, we have more funny app reviews of Yo, which, if you read majority of the reviews on the App store, is apparently game-changing.
 And according to user “Henry_Bankshaft24,” the app has even taught him to be a good father.

 Two years ago I was in the darkest time of my life.
 I was searching for a purpose in something, but nothing worked.
 Not school, not drugs, not my girlfriend; I even did alcohol, but that just left me feeling even more lonely.
 After that I thought I would branch out, so I got involved in a Jamaican dog fighting circle, but I soon learned that that was bad news.
 I was lost.
 But it was in this pit of despair that I discovered the thing that changed my life forever.
 I downloaded Yo.
 At first, I was a casual Yo’er, sending one to my mom every once in awhile.
 But as time went on, Yo began to take on a deeper meaning.
 A Yo at 11 pm on a Friday night meant something completely different than a Yo at 9:30 on a Tuesday morning.
 It became something special, something meaningful.
 Yo transformed my life.
 It taught me what it meant to be a father, how to take out a bank loan, even how to talk to people without violently vomiting.
 I would not be the man I am today if it wasn’t for Yo.
 Now to you out there, reading this review, thinking to yourself, “How could this stupid app ever be useful?”
 Give it a try.
 I beg of you, take a chance.
 You won’t regret it.
 Thank you, God Bless Yo(u).